Gold $2,657.76 -0.81

 Gold Bar Sizes

 Gold bars are cast or minted items that contain more than 99.9% gold.
-Unlike coins, bars are valued based solely on their weight and gold content.
+Unlike coins, bars are valued solely based on their weight and gold content.
 They can weigh from one gram to 400 ounces.
-Gold bars can be obtained from certified gold dealers and come with their manufacturer, weight, and purity inscribed on them.
+Gold bars can be obtained from certified gold dealers and have their manufacturer, weight, and purity inscribed on them.

 Gold bars come in four different types: